nikitavoloboev/data/databases/databases.md

 - [How can we do migrations better?](https://twitter.com/GergelyOrosz/status/1494600170520158214)
 - [How Query Engines Work by Andy Grove (2022)](https://leanpub.com/how-query-engines-work) - Introduction to the high-level concepts behind query engines and walks through all aspects of building a fully working SQL query engine in Kotlin. ([Code](https://github.com/andygrove/how-query-engines-work)) ([In Go](https://github.com/Fedomn/how-query-engine-work))
 - [Database as Code Manifesto](https://github.com/mgramin/database-as-code)
+- [mtail](https://github.com/google/mtail) - Extract internal monitoring data from application logs for collection in a time series database.